 Outbreaks or the threat of outbreaks of viruses or other infectious diseases, pandemic or a similar public health threat, such as the novel coronavirus (COVID-19) pandemic, and the response thereto, could have a material adverse effect on the Company, both operationally and financially.
 The global response to the COVID-19 pandemic has resulted in, among other things, border closures, severe travel restrictions and extreme fluctuations in financial and commodity markets.
 Additional measures may be implemented by one or more governments in jurisdictions where the Company operates.
-Labour shortages due to illness or government imposed isolation programs or prevention measures, or restrictions on the movement of personnel or possible supply chain delays or disruptions could result in a reduction or interruption of the Company's operations, including mine shutdowns or suspensions.
-While the Company's operations have not been materially impacted to date, the Company has seen delays in the drill permit process for both Long Valley and Imperial, in part due to COVID-19.
+Labour shortages due to illness or government imposed isolation programs or prevention measures, or restrictions on the movement of personnel or possible supply chain delays or disruptions could result in a reduction or interruption of the Company's operations.
+The Company has seen delays in the drill permit process for both Long Valley and Imperial, in part due to COVID-19.
 There can be no assurance that the Company will remain materially unaffected by the current COVID-19 pandemic or potential future public health crises, which could cause decreased demand or the inability to sell precious metals, declines in the price of precious metals, capital markets volatility, or other unknown but potentially significant impacts.
 The extent to which COVID-19 and any other pandemic or public health crisis impacts the Company's business, affairs, operations, financial condition, liquidity, availability of credit and results of operations will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information which may emerge concerning the severity of and the actions required to contain the COVID-19 pandemic or remedy its impact, among others.